Methanol fuel: Racing

 Safety was the predominant influence for the adoption of methanol fuel in the United States open-wheel racing categories.
 Unlike petroleum fires, methanol fires can be extinguished with plain water.
 A methanol-based fire burns invisibly, unlike gasoline, which burns with a visible flame.
 If a fire occurs on the track, there is no flame or smoke to obstruct the view of fast-approaching drivers, but this can also delay visual detection of the fire and the initiation of fire suppression.
 A seven-car crash on the second lap of the 1964 Indianapolis 500 resulted in USAC's decision to encourage, and later mandate, the use of methanol.
 Eddie Sachs and Dave MacDonald died in the crash when their gasoline-fueled cars exploded.
 The gasoline-triggered fire created a dangerous cloud of thick black smoke that completely blocked the view of the track for oncoming cars.
 Johnny Rutherford, one of the other drivers involved, drove a methanol-fueled car, which also leaked following the crash.
 While this car burned from the impact of the first fireball, it formed a much smaller inferno than the gasoline cars and one that burned invisibly.
 That testimony, and pressure from The Indianapolis Star writer George Moore, led to the switch to alcohol fuel in 1965.

 Methanol was used by the CART circuit during its entire campaign (1979–2007).
 It is also used by many short track organizations, especially midget, sprint cars, and speedway bikes.
-Pure methanol was used by the IRL from 1996-2006.
+Pure methanol was used by the IRL from 1996 to 2006.

 In 2006, in partnership with the ethanol industry, the IRL used a mixture of 10% ethanol and 90% methanol as its fuel.
 Starting in 2007, the IRL switched to "pure" ethanol, E100.